greatafolabi/100-days-of-python/README.md

 ---

-## 📌 Day 1 Starts Soon!
+📌 Day 4/100 - Journey in Progress!

-Follow along as I transform from a Chemical Engineering student into a Full Stack Developer, one day at a time.
+Transforming from Chemical Engineering student to Full Stack Developer, one day at a time.

-**Let's code! 🚀**
+**4 days ✅ | 7 projects 🚀 | 96 days to go! 💪**

+The streak continues! 🔥
 ---

 ![Visitor Count](https://profile-counter.glitch.me/greatafolabi-100days/count.svg)